In the Cut (novel)

 In the Cut is a 1995 thriller novel by American writer Susanna Moore.
-The plot follows an English teacher at New York University who becomes entangled in a sexual relationship with a detective investigating a series of gruesome murders in her neighborhood.
+The plot follows an English professor at New York University who becomes entangled in a sexual relationship with a detective investigating a series of gruesome murders in her neighborhood.
 The novel was adapted into a feature film of the same name in 2003 by director Jane Campion.